modmore/docs/en/01_Commerce/v1/index.md

 description: Documentation for Commerce, a premium extra from modmore for MODX.
 ---

 [Commerce](https://www.modmore.com/commerce/) brings a flexible and easy to use e-commerce solution to MODX.
+It was first announced at the MODXpo Munich in November 2015, was first released as private alpha in January 2017, and as of November 2017 is in public beta.

-**Commerce is currently in invite-only BETA** as of July 27th.
-We're sending out all remaining beta invites (first come, first serve) in the following 1-2 months.
-To sign up for testing, or if you're in the beta but need a license for production usage, please email support@modmore.com.
+[View the Roadmap](https://www.modmore.com/commerce/roadmap/) and the [Features Tour](https://www.modmore.com/commerce/features/) to learn more about what Commerce can do today.

 # Recommended Reading